Justintime50/homebrew-formulas/README.md

 </div>

 [Homebrew](https://brew.sh) is a fantastic package manager for macOS and Linux.
 I release some of my projects via Homebrew as it is widely used and easy to deploy to.
 This tap is a "self hosted" collection of Homebrew packages.
-For specific details about a formula contained in this tap, visit that formula's homepage.
+For specific details about a formula contained in this tap, visit that formula's homepage or see the table below.

+This repos is completely automated and maintained via [Homebrew Releaser](https://github.com/Justintime50/homebrew-releaser).
+If you are looking for a way to publish your own Homebrew formula on your behalf, you should check it out!

 ## Usage